DataONEorg/dataone-web/content/learning/portals-tutorial.md

 Portals allow users to bundle supplementary information about their group, data, or project along with the data packages.
 Data contributors can organize their project specific data packages into a unique portal and customize the portal's theme and structure according to the needs of that project.

-Researchers can also use portals to compare their public data packages and highlight and share them with other teams, as well as the broader Arctic research audience.
+Researchers can also use portals to compare their public data packages and highlight and share them with other teams, as well as the broader research audience.

 To see an example of what portals could look like, please view the [Toolik Field Station's portal](https://search.dataone.org/portals/toolik "Toolik Field Station's portal").